qld-gov-au/qg-web-template/product definitions/product details.md

 This application is designed, developed and maintained by DSITI OSSSIO products team oss.products@dsiti.qld.gov.au.

 ## Purpose ##
-To provide a template for qld.gov.au websites, and a template for CUE users.
+To provide a template for qld.gov.au websites, and a framework for CUE users to build templates.

 ## Stakeholders ##